Article no 4.

 Guests were also able to sample a variety of truffles, pralines and dark chocolate squares thereby completing the entire value-added chain of “seed to bar”.

-The tour ended with an exceptional dinner at Mahogany Bay Village.
+The tour ended with an exceptional dinner at Mahogany Bay Resort & Beach Club.
 It was a great week and many new friends were made.
 We look forward to seeing future tour groups here in Belize in the very near future.